Samizo-AITL/vi-control-asic-sky130/docs/02_fixed_point.md

 - Predictable overflow behavior
 - Efficient hardware implementation

-These properties are essential for **control and safety-critical systems**.
+These properties are essential for **control and safety-critical systems**, where timing and numerical behavior must be provable.

 ---